apache/parquet-format/README.md

 - Page types: Additional page types can be added and safely skipped.

 ## License
-Copyright 2013 Twitter, Inc and other contributors.
+Copyright 2013 Twitter, Cloudera and other contributors.

 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0